[an error occurred while processing this directive]

 The UMD Office of Financial Aid and Registrar administers financial aid programs for U.S. citizens and permanent residents.

 It is very important to enter the U.S. with the proper visa.
 You must apply for an entry visa stamp in your passport so that you can enter the U.S. in student status.
 F visas can only be obtained outside of the U.S. at a U.S. embassy or consulate.
 To apply for an entry visa, follow these steps:

-Caution: Do NOT enter the U.S. in visitor status (B1/B2 or WB/WT-Visa Waiver) or in F-2 (dependent of F-1) status.
-Individuals with these visa statuses are not eligible to register for classes.
+Caution: Do NOT enter the U.S. in visitor status (B1/B2 or WB/WT-Visa Waiver).
+Individuals with this visa status are not eligible to register for classes.

 1. Get your I-20/Decide among multiple schools

 If you have been admitted to UMD, you will be sent an I-20.
 If you have been admitted to multiple schools, you will need to decide and be certain of which school you will attend before applying for your visa.
 You MUST attend the school that is indicated on the I-20 that you use for your visa application.
 You should NOT apply for a visa until you are certain which school you would like to attend.

 2. Pay the SEVIS fee